Companhia de Dança Deborah Colker, Brazil

 She began her professional dance training at the age of 17: classical, jazz and step.
 From 1980 onwards, she danced, choreographed and taught for eight years with "Grupo Coringa", which shaped the dance scene in Rio de Janeiro in the 1980s.
 In 1984, she became a ballet master and worked for ten years with the most important directors and actors in Brazil in over 30 pieces, including developing the movement direction for Werner Herzog's "A Midsummer Night's Dream", thus beginning her career as a "movement director", a generic term that she introduced to the Brazilian dance language.
 Colker has also choreographed music shows and video clips, including the Front Commission of the Mangueira School of Samba.

-The Companhia Deborah Colker will be touring Germany – and Europe – in spring 2025 with Dog Without Feathers.
+The Companhia Deborah Colker will be touring Portugal in March and Germany in April 2025

 Contact me if you are interested!